thelbane/Apple-II-Programs/tips-and-tricks.md

 `FOR N = 0 TO 1 : PRINT "."; : N = PEEK(-16384) > 127 : NEXT : GET A$`

 What's happening above is instead of just resetting N to 0 every time like in the previous example, we're setting it to the result of the expression `PEEK(-16384) > 127` which incidentally returns 1 if a key is pressed and 0 if no key is pressed.
-(BTW, If we don't `GET A$`, it'll remain in the buffer until some inopportune time, such as at the next Applesoft prompt, where it'll just dump out and look ugly, forcing the user to arrow-key to the left.)
+(BTW, If we don't `GET A$`, the keypress will remain in the buffer until some inopportune time, such as at the next Applesoft prompt, where it'll just dump out and look ugly, forcing the user to arrow-key to the left.)

 ### User Input
 Patience.